Suizhou Hubei, China Travel Guide

 Suizhou experiences a humid subtropical climate, presenting distinct seasons, each with its own advantages and challenges.
 Spring (March-May) temperatures are mild and pleasant (10°C to 20°C).
 Summer (June-August) brings intense heat and humidity, often above 30°C, with monsoon rains.
 Autumn (September-November) sees mild and dry weather, typically 15°C to 25°C, with distinct skies.
 Winter (December-February) is cold and damp, ranging from 0°C to 10°C, with potential light snowfall.

 Suizhou receives an average annual precipitation of 900-1200 mm, for the most part in summer.
 Humidity stays high, especially when it's warmer.
 East Asian Monsoon brings heavy rainfall during summer.
 Summers feature prolonged heatwaves.
-Winters may bring periods of freezing temperatures and occasional ice, which influence road conditions.
+Winters may bring intervals of freezing temperatures and occasional ice, which influence road conditions.

-The East Asian Monsoon brings heavy rainfall and high humidity during the summer months (June-August).
+The East Asian Monsoon brings heavy rain and high humidity during the summer months (June-August).
 Localized flooding can occasionally occur.
 Summers feature prolonged heatwaves.
 Winters may bring intervals of freezing temperatures and occasional ice, which influence road conditions.

 For the most comfortable travel, plan your visit during the spring or autumn months.
 You will appreciate the mild weather and clear skies.